legends-of-sol/whitepaper/README.md

 ## Conclusion

 With a seasoned team of experienced individuals, a high profile brand within Solana and a clear vision for the future, we are on a path to creating real value for our community and all Solana NFT projects we have partnered with.
 At this stage there are no OTC or VC opportunities open, and the sole way to engage is via the market.
-If you'd like to be part of this journey to super-charge the potential of every NFT project within the Solana ecosystem, you can puchase a [Choice NFT](https://www.tensor.trade/trade/the_choice) or [$LEGEND tokens]((https://jup.ag/swap/SOL-LEGEND)
+If you'd like to be part of this journey to super-charge the potential of every NFT project within the Solana ecosystem, you can purchase a [Choice NFT](https://www.tensor.trade/trade/the_choice) or [$LEGEND tokens]((https://jup.ag/swap/SOL-LEGEND)
 ), join our Discord and share in the vision.

 LFG! 🚀🚀🚀